PragnaPriyatham/BRD-Benchmark/README.md

-🧠 Master_Bot: Natural Language to SQL with LLM-Powered Agent Pipeline 🔍 Overview
+Master_Bot: Natural Language to SQL with LLM-Powered Agent Pipeline

+Overview:
-Master_Bot is an intelligent agent-based system that converts natural language questions into SQL queries using OpenAI’s GPT-4 Turbo, and executes them on a given SQLite database.
+Master_Bot is an intelligent Multi-agent-based system that converts natural language questions into SQL queries using OpenAI’s GPT-4 Turbo, and executes them on a given SQLite database.
 It integrates multiple LLM agents to:

 Select relevant tables/columns,